flutter/plugins/packages/shared_preferences/shared_preferences_macos/README.md

 ### Import the package

 This package has been endorsed, meaning that you only need to add `shared_preferences` as a dependency in your `pubspec.yaml`.
-It will be automaticallu included in your app when you depend on `package:shared_preferences`.
+It will be automatically included in your app when you depend on `package:shared_preferences`.

 This is what the above means to your `pubspec.yaml`: